 - A brief personal statement, either as a short essay (maximum 500 words) or an audio/video recording (maximum 5 minutes).

 - Applicants will also take part in an interview with Center for Education staff.

-THE DEADLINE TO SUBMIT AN APPLICATION IS 11:59PM ON FRIDAY, MAY 14, 2021.
 Please Note: There are no costs to enroll or be enrolled in the STEM Internship program.
 If you have any questions, contact Sarah Lumbo, Youth and Health Programs Coordinator, or consult our FAQ.